JDavidGuzman/iac-micro/README.md

 ## AWS

-As stated before, in order to run AWS option; terraform is required.

-This option will setup a Kubernetes cluster on AWS infrastructure using t3.small EC2 instances as nodes, which fulfil the minimum requirements stablish by Kubernetes documenation.
+This option will set up a Kubernetes cluster on AWS infrastructure using t3.small EC2 instances as nodes, which fulfill the minimum requirements established by Kubernetes documentation.
+Each node will be located on the control plane group or on the worker's groups and depending on the number of nodes on each group it will run on a different Availability Zone.